Cerebus79/CryptoTicker/client-app/README.md

-# Simple Crypto ticker React App
+# A live Crypto ticker in React App

-A basic app written in React utilising Tailwind UI for styling to show latest crypto prices
+A basic app written in React to show crypto prices in realtime.
+- Tailwind for styling
+- API implemented using AXIOS
+- MOBX for state managment

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).